feamster/digitakt-midi-mcp/README.md

 - `melody_notes` (optional): Array of `[beat, note, velocity, duration]` where beat is 0-based quarter note, note is MIDI note 12-127, velocity is 1-127, duration is in seconds.
 Default is empty array.
 - `channel` (optional): MIDI channel for melody notes (1-16).
 Track triggers always use channel 1.
 Default is 1.
 - `midi_start_at_beat` (optional): Beat number (0-based) to send MIDI Start and begin MIDI Clock.
 Before this beat, only note triggers are sent (no transport control).
 When starting mid-sequence (beat > 0), a MIDI Song Position Pointer message is sent before MIDI Start to ensure the Digitakt sequencer aligns with the correct beat position.
 Default is 0 (send MIDI Start immediately). **Use this for count-in workflows** where you want to arm recording during count-in, then start Digitakt sequencer at a specific beat.
+- `preroll_bars` (optional): Number of bars to delay melody notes (not track triggers).
+Track triggers play immediately during preroll, melody notes start after preroll. **Use for live recording**: Set preroll_bars to your loop length (e.g., 4 for a 4-bar loop), let drums play during preroll while you arm recording, then melody notes arrive and get recorded perfectly.
+Default is 0 (no preroll).
 - `send_stop` (optional): Send MIDI Stop after duration.
 Default is true.

 **Examples:**